-Television grew rapidly, and today Philadelphia is the fourth largest television market in the country and Pittsburgh is the eleventh.
+The television industry grew rapidly beginning in the 1950s, and today Philadelphia is the fourth largest television market in the country and Pittsburgh the eleventh.
 Both cities have three major network stations, a public broadcasting station, and smaller independent stations.
 WQED in Pittsburgh pioneered community-sponsored educational television when it began broadcasting in 1954.
-The late Fred Rogers (1928-2003) a Latrobe native, was leader in this movement, carrying the message largely to children.
-His Mr. Rogers' Neighborhood used friendliness, empathy, and the world of fantasy to foster healthy mental maturation in an increasingly technical and aggressive environment, and it received national and international acclaim.
-Pennsylvania has 83 daily and 41 Sunday newspapers, ranking it fourth among the fifty states (and Washington D.C.); it has the sixth highest number of paid newspaper subscribers and the eighth highest percentage of subscribers.
+Fred Rogers, a Latrobe native, was a leader in this movement, carrying a message of moral values intended for children.
+His popular PBS television series Mr. Rogers' Neighborhood used friendliness, empathy, and the world of fantasy to foster healthy mental maturation in an increasingly technical and aggressive environment, and it received national and international acclaim.